FAQ - Form Builder and Form Runner

 Questions about specific features

-Orbeon is committed to accessibility: we make sustained effort to ensure that Orbeon Forms complies with relevant accessibility standards, and consider any instance of noncompliance with an accessibility standard such as WCAG 2.0 as a bug.
+We are committed to accessibility: we make sustained effort to ensure that Orbeon Forms complies with Section 508, the W3C WCAG, and the Disability Discrimination Act (DDA).
+As part of this effort, we consider any instance of noncompliance with one of the aforementioned standards as a bug.

 Also, throughout the years, a number of customers have conducted accessibility audits for Orbeon Forms, and we work closely with those customers to solve possible compliance issues.